Sit N Go Strategy - ‘Set Mining’ The Right Way And The Wrong Way

 Big Blind -

-In this example you have position, a great advantage in any poker game.
+Fish-O-MeterIn this example you have position, a big advantage in any poker format.
 But yet again your call does not guarantee that you will get to see a flop for your 90 chip investment.
 What is more, your relative position is bad.
-Assuming the ideal scenario of the limpers calling and hitting a 4 on the flop does occur it will be more difficult than usual to get ‘paid off here’.
+Assuming the ideal scenario of both limpers calling the pre-flop raise, and then you hitting a 4 on the flop does occur, it will be more difficult than usual to get ‘paid off' here.

-There are opportunities to play sets after a raise pre-flop, the key question to ask yourself is whether you close the betting.
-The fewer players still to act, or with the potential to re-raise if the betting has been re-opened, the better.
+There are opportunities to play sets after a raise pre-flop, the key question to ask yourself is whether you 'close' the betting.
+The fewer players still left to act, or with the potential to re-raise if the betting has already been re-opened, the better.
 An ideal situation might be if an early position player opened the betting and there were several callers before you acted from the big blind.
 Here you are closing the betting (your call guarantees seeing the flop) and will have great position relative to the original raiser after the flop.
 If you hit a set and the early position player continuation bets you may see calls from the other players in the hand before the action gets back to you.
 This will enable you to build a large pot justifying your initial investment.